andrix17/proWine/README.md

 # proWine
-Research on properties of wines using textual reviews
+Research on wine grape varieties' properties and creation of classifiers using textual reviews.